w3c/mathml-docs/gap-analysis/index.md

 ## Authors/Acknowledgements

-This document was a group effort by many members of the Math WG.
-The WG would particularly like to acknowledge the primary authors of several sections:
+This document was a group effort by many members of the Math WG as part of an ongoing internal conversation.

-* Sam Dooley: Parallel Markup and Intent
-* Deyan Ginev: ARIA and schema.org
-* Neil Soiffer: Goals, Current State, and Subject Area